benjymous/annotations/sandman/sandman.39.md

 later dealings with the Far East.

-Page 4 panel 4:  This is the "standard" folkloric visualization of the Sandman; can anyone fling me some good refs?
+Page 4 panel 4:  This is the "standard" folkloric visualization of the Sandman - E. T. A. Hoffman wrote a short novel named "Der Sandmann" (The Sandman) in which this picture of the Sandman is presented (Henrik &Aring;gren &lt;Henrik.Agren@hist.uu.se&gt;); can anyone fling me some other good refs?

-Page 5 panel 3:  Unknown song.
+Page 5 panel 3:  The song is an old jazz tune named "I'll be glad when you're dead, you rascal you".
+The most famous recordings of this song is by Louis Armstrong.
+It is said that the song was dedicated by him to a police officer who once harrassed him at the way to the recordings.
+I don't know if this is true, but the story is told in Mezz Mezzrow's book about Chicago jazz "Really the blues".
+The point is that "I'll be glad when you're dead, you rascal you" is from the same era as the other two songs.
+I also know that Louis Armstrong has recorded "Bill Bailey".
+Maybe Marco is passing the reflections (or something like that) of a jazz club of the 20s or maybe even a Louis Armstrong show.
+(Henrik &Aring;gren &lt;Henrik.Agren@hist.uu.se&gt;)
        Panel 4:  "Bill Bailey Won't You Please Come Home?", by Hughie Cannon, 1902.
        Panel 5:  "How You Gonna Keep 'Em Down on the Farm After They've Seen Paree?", lyrics Joe Young, music Walter Donaldson, 1919, a song of the First World War, referring to rural soldiers who'd gotten their first look at the sophistication of urban life.